 Långvinds byalag (village community) coordinates voluntary organizations, companies and individuals operating in Långvind, according to the statutes of the organization, to “maintain and develop the ironworks environment in Långvinds bruk and natural environment, cultural heritage and tourism in Långvind”.

-Kungsgården Långvind offers accommodation, conference facilities and banqueting the year around and a events in summer and fall.
+Kungsgården Långvind offers accommodation and conference facilities the year around and a events in summer and fall.